YU000jp/logseq-plugin-legacy-date-format/readme.md

-# Logseq Plugin: Template for TypeScript
+# Logseq Plugin: Legacy date format 🗝️

+- `Legacy date format` plugin will come in handy when the user changes the date format.

 - Development stage 👷🚧